IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 ##### 2:3.YY2.4.1.3 Expected Actions

-The Beneficiary Manager shall process the query to discover the insurance plans that match the search parameters given, and return a response as per Section 2:3.YY2.4.2 or an error as per
+The Beneficiary Manager SHALL process the query to discover the insurance plan(s) that match the search parameters given and return a [Search Insurance Plan Response Message](#query-response) or an error as per
 <{{site.data.fhir.path}}search.html#errors>.

+<a name="query-response"></a>

 #### 2:3.YY2.4.2 Search Insurance Plan Response Message